palworldlol/palworld-exporter/README.md

 # Visualization (Grafana)

 If you already have a Promtheus + Grafana monitoring setup, you can integrate the metris for some pretty graphs.
+Here is a very basic Grafana dashboard you can import: https://grafana.com/grafana/dashboards/20421-palworld/

 Here is a screenshot of some very basic graphs of each metric using two different Palworld servers:

 ![Grafana Screenshot](./grafana.png)